plrguez/OpenLara/src/platform/opendingux/README.md

 ### Build versions

-There are four available builds: GLES2, GLES3, OpenGL and OpenGL1.
+There are three available builds: GLES2, OpenGL and OpenGL 1

 For regular use the **OpenGL** version is the recommended and have the best performance _(See Visual options)_